Bernie Kopell: Siegfried and other roles

-Doc on The Love Boat and other roles
+Later work

 Kopell's role as Doc on The Love Boat was parodied in a humorous appearance on Late Show with David Letterman in 1995.
 Two entries in that night's Top Ten List poked fun at The Love Boat, and at the Doc character specifically.
 The camera cut to Kopell, who was sitting in the audience, and he stormed out of the theater.
 A few moments later, he was shown having been re-seated in the mezzanine when the second parody was made at his expense, and again stood up, raised his fists and stormed out, playing along with the host.
-In a dream sequence of The Fresh Prince of Bel-Air, Kopell made a parody cameo as an actor who played a ship's doctor so many times he offers to perform an operation for real, while in a 1994 episode of Saturday Night Live he appeared as Doc during a Love Boat-themed spoof of Star Trek: The Next Generation.
+In a dream sequence of The Fresh Prince of Bel-Air, Kopell made a parody cameo as an actor who played a ship's doctor so many times he offers to perform an operation for real, while in a 1994 episode of Saturday Night Live he appeared as Doc during a Love Boat–themed spoof of Star Trek: The Next Generation.
 In the 1990s, Kopell traded on his Doc Bricker persona when he appeared in a commercial for an anti-snoring product named D-Snore, in which he noted that loud snoring "can even ruin a romantic cruise."

-After The Love Boat, Kopell was so recognizable that he was not in roles often without a nod to his most famous role.
-He appears as a coroner in "Which Prue Is It Anyway", an episode of Charmed.
+Kopell appears as a coroner in "Which Prue Is It Anyway", an episode of Charmed.
 Kopell appears in the Monk episode "Mr. Monk and the Critic", playing Mr. Gilson, the ill-fated restroom attendant, whom Monk referred to as the Michelangelo of lavatories.
 He guest starred in "Pinky", a 2009 episode of My Name Is Earl.
 He made a cameo as a patient in the Scrubs episode "My Friend the Doctor", as well as an episode of The Suite Life of Zack & Cody.

 Beginning in August 2022, Kopell co-starred with Hal Linden in Two Jews Talking off-Broadway at the Theater at St Clement's.
 He played his final performance on October 16.

-As of 2023, he still appears regularly in film and television productions despite his advanced age.
+As of 2023, he still appeared regularly in film and television productions.